Palm trees swaying.

 The option at Centertown were varied and fresh – you’re going to get standard Disney quick service food here, but it was no worse than other quick service resort food courts on property.

 We didn’t have a chance to eat at Sebastian’s, unfortunately, but reviews suggest it’s a great choice if you want flavorful food inspired by the Caribbean.
-It’s also not a hard to get Disney dining reservation so you can go there even if doing a Disney trip without planning.

 This isn’t the place for your standard burgers and fries, so picky eaters should be informed and check the menu before eating there, but if you’re on the hunt for something different with lovely waterside walks nearby, this venue is for you!